Sayzx/JavaPoliceMDT/README.md

 ## Dependencies

-The project uses the following dependencies:
+The project uses the following dependency:

 - **Gson**: For JSON serialization and deserialization.